K2-US-TS/Signature-Pad/README.md

 1. Transfer it from the source control to the *Signature Pad - View Signature* view's control called *Data Label Saved Signature Data*
 1. Execute the viewrule Set Data on the *Signature Pad - View Signature* view

-There is also a form called *Signature Pad Implementation* in the same category where the views are location that shows a working implementation.
+There is also a form called *Signature Pad Implementation* in the same category where the views are located, showing a working implementation that can be used as a reference.

 ### Styling and Customization